 • Rise to positions of leadership in their chosen fields, within organizations that require innovative, adaptable, and systems thinkers, and that consider the engineering, societal, and environmental impacts of their decisions.

 • Dedicate themselves to lifelong learning, service, and teaching to foster excellence and disseminate knowledge in their chosen fields.

 • Innovate and implement resilient, sustainable, and equitable solutions to meet evolving societal challenges.

-Students graduating with a B.S. in Chemical and Biomolecular Engineering demonstrate:
+Students graduating with a B.S. in Civil Engineering will have demonstrated:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics